 The chart will help you choose a substitution or alternative that should work with your recipe.
 Whenever substituting, keep in mind that the flavor will not be exactly the same as originally intended.

-However, the selected flavors should harmonize or at least hint at the original.
+The selected flavors should harmonize or at least hint at the original.

 It is wise to begin your substitution with half the specified recipe amount and then adjust it to your personal tastes.
 You should always feel free to adjust and add to any recipe to suit yourself and your family, anyway.
-Who knows?
-You just might create a new family favorite.

 |Basil||Oregano or thyme|